alyahyma-personal/alyahyma-personal/README.md

-## Hi there, my name is Mansour Alyahyay 👋
+## Hi there, I'm Mansour Alyahyay 👋

-Im a neuroscientist postdoc with over 8 years experience in data analysis and visualization.
+Im a neuroscience postdoc with over 8 years experience in data analysis and visualization.
 I work on analyzing different modualities of neural data and its correlate with animal behavior.

 I also analyze data for FUN!
 Currently I am runninig personal projects with completely different aspects.
 1) I am analyzing NBA games and stats to predict best strategies for different teams in specific mathupus.
 2) Im combining books that I have read with goodread database to find books that i could be interested in yet different from what I typically read, 3) find spatiotemporal patterns in different classical music repositories and investigate what sets different composers apart.